 38. Learn to draw landscapes in perspective

 Introduce students to perspective drawing with a landscape art project.
-They’ll learn how to create depth by drawing a road that narrows into the distance, along with trees that gradually decrease in size, resulting in a captivating scene that looks far away.
+They’ll learn how to create depth by drawing a road that narrows into the distance, along with trees that gradually decrease in size, resulting in a captivating scene that looks like it’s far away.

 39. Assemble 3D paper doodlebug insects